-Requirements for Admission for High School Students While Kent State University is an open admissions university which offers admission to Ohio students who are graduates of accredited high schools, admission to the School of Architecture is highly selective.
+Requirements for Admission for High School Students

+While Kent State University is an open admissions university which offers admission to Ohio students who are graduates of accredited high schools, admission to the School of Architecture is highly selective.
 Of the students who apply each year to architecture, only 100 are selected for admission to the program.
 Of the remaining applicants, approximately 50 are selected as alternates.
 Should additional space become available prior to the beginning of fall semester, spaces will be filled from the roster of alternatives.

 Students not admitted to the program may qualify for admission to the College of Fine and Professional Arts as a general major.
 These students may be admitted to architecture during the fall semester of their second year.
 They must complete their first year with a minimum 2.75 GPA, complete English and calculus, and apply for the summer studio program.
-Students who are accepted will complete Theory I and Theory II during the summer between their first and second years.
-A personal interview with the assistant director is also recommended during spring semester of their first year.
+Students who are accepted will complete First Year Design Studio I and II during the summer between their first and second years.
+A personal interview with the school's Admissions Adviser is also recommended during Spring Semester of their first year.

 Application deadline is January 31.
-All applications must include the \$30.00 application fee, official American College Test (ACT)/Scholastic Aptitude Test (SAT) scores, and an official high school transcript which shows class rank and coursework in ninth, tenth, and eleventh grades, as well as the courses which are being taken or will be taken in the senior year.
+All applications must include the \$30 application fee, official American College Test (ACT)/Scholastic Aptitude Test (SAT) scores, and an official high school transcript which shows class rank and coursework in ninth, 10th, and 11th grades, as well as the courses which are being taken or will be taken in the senior year.
 Transcripts which do not show class rank and senior courses cannot be considered.
 All completed applications received by the deadline will be reviewed.
 Applicants will be considered based on the following criteria: